pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ---
 layout: docs
-title: Process File
+title: Ecosystem File
 description: Manage applications via a configuration file
 permalink: /docs/usage/application-declaration/
 ---

-## Process File
+## Ecosystem File

 PM2 empowers your process management workflow.
 It allows you to fine-tune the behavior, options, environment variables, logs files of each application via a process file.
 It's particularly useful for micro-service based applications.